 Hydraulic crane manufacturers have always been challenged to build a strong yet light boom.
-And, in its’ day, the trapezoidal boom was a revolutionary design.
-The trapezoidal boom challenged the traditional box boom design and the impressive, but expensive to manufacturer, diamond embossed boom design from Link-Belt.
-Today we are seeing the transition to the formed booms but because they are more expensive to manufacture they were predominately manufactured for the larger and more expensive all-terrain cranes.
-Today these formed booms are found not only on the smaller rough terrain and truck cranes but it is rumored that one of the leading manufacturers of boom trucks is about to introduce a formed boom to their boom truck line.
+In its day, the trapezoidal boom was a revolutionary design.
+The trapezoidal boom challenged the traditional box boom design and the impressive, but expensive to manufacturer, diamond-embossed boom design from Link-Belt.
+Today, we are seeing the transition to the formed booms, but because they are more expensive to manufacture, they were predominately manufactured for the larger and more-expensive all-terrain cranes.
+Today, these formed booms are found not only on the smaller rough-terrain and truck cranes, but it is rumored that one of the leading manufacturers of boom trucks is about to introduce a formed boom to their boom truck line.

 One common problem that manifests itself when the hydraulic boom is fully extended is that the top plate on the base section sometimes separates from the sides.
-And, while Grove has been very proactive in providing repair procedures it can be challenging to communicate with all of the owners that are out there in the market.
-Unfortunately, some owners do not call for assistance or procedures and either try to repair the problem themselves or take it to a local welding vendor who has no idea of what they are repairing.
+While Grove has been very proactive in providing repair procedures, it can be challenging to communicate with all of the owners that are out there in the market.
+Unfortunately, some owners do not call for assistance or procedures, and either try to repair the problem themselves, or take it to a local welding vendor who has no idea what they are repairing.
 This can result in an inferior repair.

 The majority of repairs to the trapezoidal design are the results of overloading and tipping incidents.
-For the most part we find repairs of trapezoidal hydraulic boom to be relatively straightforward compared to other boom designs such as the Link-Belt diamond embossed boom.
-Grove has been supportive with their efforts to provide cost effective repairs for the booms rather than replace them.
-And, as an approved Manitowoc structural repair and restoration services provider we work with Grove to provide those repairs
+For the most part, we find repairs of trapezoidal hydraulic booms to be relatively straightforward compared to other boom designs such as the Link-Belt diamond-embossed boom.
+Grove has been supportive with their efforts to provide cost-effective repairs for the booms rather than replace them.
+Additionally, as an approved Manitowoc structural repair and restoration services provider, we work with Grove to provide those repairs.